 February.
 The Corcoran Gallery of Art, Washington, D.C., devotes an entire room to Indiana’s paintings in its biennial survey of contemporary American painting.

+June.
 Faced with the impending demolition of 25 Coenties Slip, Indiana moves his studio to a former luggage factory on the corner of Spring Street and the Bowery; begins his Confederacy painting series commenting on racial injustice in the South.

-Bill Katz becomes Indiana’s studio assistant; he continues to assist Indiana in the studio for more than a decade, initiating and arranging print projects for the artist, including Numbers (1968), with poems by Robert Creeley.
+Bill Katz becomes Indiana’s studio assistant; he continues to assist Indiana in the studio for more than a decade, initiating and arranging print projects for the artist, including Numbers , with poems by Robert Creeley.

 April.
 Installs his Cardinal Numbers as a vertical column fifty feet high for the American Pavilion at Montreal’s Expo ’67.

-Summer.
+August.
 Visits photographer Eliot Elisofon on Vinalhaven, an island off the coast of Maine.
 Inspired by Indiana’s enthusiasm for the island’s abandoned hundred-year-old Odd Fellows lodge, the “Star of Hope,” Elisofon purchases the building.
 For the next nine years, Indiana will rent the top floor for use as a studio every September and October.

+January.
 Begins Decade: Autoportraits, a series of paintings in three sizes chronicling his life in the 1960s; he finishes the two smaller series by 1972 and the larger series by 1978.
 The complete series totals thirty paintings.

 November.
 LOVE travels to New York, where Indiana installs it at the Fifth Avenue and 60th Street entrance to Central Park; the sculpture remains on view for six weeks before returning to the Indianapolis Museum of Art for permanent display.

-John Huszar produces Robert Indiana: Portrait, a documentary film about the artist.
+John Huszar produces Robert Indiana Portrait, a documentary film about the artist.

 December.
-Galerie Denise René publishes a portfolio of seven serigraphs, based loosely on Indiana’s Polygon paintings of 1962; the gallery premiers them in May of the following year along with the paintings.
+Galerie Denise René publishes a portfolio of seven serigraphs, based loosely on Indiana’s Polygon paintings of 1962; the gallery premiers them on December 12 along with LOVE and ART sculptures.

-Designs two serigraphs, Liberty 76 and The Golden Future of America, for American bicentennial portfolios published by Lorillard and Transworld Art, respectively.
+Designs two serigraphs, Liberty 76 and The Golden Future of America, for American Bicentennial portfolios published by Lorillard and Transworld Art, respectively.